Death toll soars to 50 in school bombing in Afghan capital

 “Ten minutes later there was another explosion and just a couple of minutes later another explosion,” she said.
 “Everyone was yelling and there was blood everywhere, and I couldn’t see anything clearly.”
 Her friend died.

-In a statement following the attack, the EMERGENCY Hospital said the first three months of this year has seen a 21 per cent increase in war-wounded.
+In a statement following the attack, the hospital, which has operated in Kabul since 2000, said the first three months of this year have seen a 21 per cent increase in war-wounded.

-IS has previously claimed attacks against minority Shiites in the same area, last year claiming two brutal attacks on education facilities that killed 50 people, most of them students.

 The attack comes days after the remaining 2,500 to 3,500 American troops officially began leaving the country.
 They will be out by Sept.
 11 at the latest.
 The pullout comes amid a resurgent Taliban, who control or hold sway over half of Afghanistan.